 Christopher Martin-Jenkins was a Test regular in the mid-1950s.
 He was captain for three Tests against Australia in 1954-55.
 In the absence of Jeff Stollmeyer and later he led West Indies to a series victory in New Zealand.
 His finest hour, though, came in the fourth Test of that Australian series.
 ‘I remember it like if it was yesterday these were the words of the 72-year-old Denis St Eval Atkinson (in an interview given in 1998).

-As he recalled memories Jeffrey Stollmeyer at the top, and the first Test of the 1948-49 series at other great batsmen in the middle,” he the Feroz Shah Kotla in New Delhi, said.
+As he recalled memories of Jeffrey Stollmeyer at the top and the first Test of the 1948-49 series at other great batsmen in the middle,” he the Feroz Shah Kotla in New Delhi, said.

 Everything was good.
 I was elated, after all, I was a youngster so I just took things as they came,” the former medium-pacer all-rounder said with pride.
 “We did not get much money but it was plenty of fun.
 It was that feeling of knowing you fulfilled a dream.”

 Atkinson, a Barbadian, was selected for the tour as a “Trinidadian’.
 He had left Barbados to work with Demarara Mutual Life and after representing Trinidad gained his pick.
 “The trip provided me with an eye-opener and I was happy to be selected,” the former Wanderers player said.
 “I was honored to be in a great team, with the likes of (Gerry) Gomez, (John) Goddard, (John) Trim, and the three Ws (Frank Worrell, Everton Weekes, and Clyde Walcott) and this made you feel really good about your achievement.”